mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

   + again, controlling for background levels
   + without a - control, you can use thresholding to set a background level

 What is a spike-in control?
-It's a small ammount of DNA form another species that is added to each sample before library preparation.
-Here, we are using E. coli DNA as the spike-in control for our CUT&RUN samples.
+It's a small ammount of DNA from another species that is added to each sample before library preparation.
+Here, we are using E. coli DNA as the spike-in control for our $$\textnormal{\color{aqua}CUT}$$ & $$\textnormal{\color{aqua}RUN}$$ samples.
 These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.

 **In general, the steps for normalizing are:**
-1) Align your sequencing reads to the spike-in genome
+1) Align your sequencing reads to the target genome
-2) Count total reads aligned to spike-in genome for each sample
+2) Align your sequencing reads to the spike-in genome
-    +  And total reads aligned to the target genome (hg38p.14)
+3) Count total reads aligned to the target and spike-in genomes
 4) Calculate scaling factors for each sample
-5) Apply scaling factors to samples
-6) Use scaling factors to generate bigWigs and to call peaks
+5) Use scaling factors to generate bigWigs and to call peaks

-Let's assess our samples and calculate normalization ratios.
+Let's assess our samples and calculate scaling factors.
 First, check where we are and load our modules.
 ```
 pwd